John Tobia

 John Tobia (born January 6, 1978) is an American Republican Party politician who served in the Florida House of Representatives, representing the 53rd District, which includes southern Brevard County, from 2012 to 2016, previously representing the 31st District from 2008 to 2012.

 History

 Tobia was born in Honolulu, Hawaii, and moved to the state of Florida in 1990.
 He attended the University of Florida, where he received both his bachelor's and master's degrees in political science.
 Following graduation, he began working as a professor at Valencia College, teaching introductory political science courses.
+He resigned from his tenured teaching position at Valencia College following an investigation that revealed he used county staff to assist with his coursework.
+The investigation, initiated after allegations surfaced during a criminal probe, found that Tobia had employed legislative aides for various class-related tasks over the past decade, including grading, creating course materials, and communicating with students.

+The college's review indicated serious policy violations, noting that staff members accessed sensitive student information and communicated with students without proper disclosure.
+Despite Tobia's claims that staff involvement was minimal, evidence suggested extensive contributions from non-college employees to his teaching materials.

+Tobia, who had taught at Valencia since 2001, was placed on paid administrative leave in August 2024, and he submitted his resignation on October 15, ending his over 20-year tenure at the college.
+His political career has also faced challenges, having lost a primary election and being ineligible for reelection due to term limits.

+The report highlighted a pattern of misconduct and disregard for professional standards, contradicting Tobia's public persona as a fiscal watchdog.
+The investigation concluded with no criminal charges filed against him.